Magnifique: Daft Punk Unchained On Netflix

-Some people, it seems, are born cool, no pretension, no airs and graces, but a mystical aura of creative energy.
+Some people, it seems, are born cool, no pretension, no airs and graces, but a mystical aura of ingenious energy.
 These rare little gems grace the music industry creating history and leaving an intoxicating legacy; electronic music duo Daft Punk are both up there as gold members.
 Hervé Martin-Delpierre’s fascinating documentary Daft Punk Unchained first aired on BBC Four back in February 2016, charting their beginning up to the triumphant Grammy win; currently, you can watch this intimate study of them on Netflix.

 From the offset it's dramatic with a theatrical choir and strings that are accompanied by the quote,"It's really a misconception to feel like artists will be able to gain back a certain amount of control if this control has somehow been compromised along the way."
 This explains the whole outlook of the duo.
 A montage of vintage recordings play to entice; what we’re about to see will be memorable.

-Going back nearly 30 years to the early 90s, there was a period of cultural growth, and this was a vibrant time to start a band.
+Going back nearly 30 years to the early 90s, there was a period of cultural growth, and this proved a vibrant time to start a musical project.
 In an ultra-rare, grainy clip we find two youthful-looking 17-year-old Parisian lads, Thomas Bangalter and Guy-Manuel de Homem-Christo, playing in a rock band.
-Armed with influences of punk and disco, they named the band Darlin’.
-The group didn’t stay together for an especially long time, but the experience did provide us with a now-legendary tale: a review in Melody Maker claimed the band made daft-punky thrash, which kick-started a new chapter.
+Armed with influences of punk and disco, they named the group Darlin’.
+They didn’t stay together for an especially long time, but the experience did provide us with a now-legendary tale: a review in Melody Maker claimed the band made daft-punky thrash, which kick-started a new chapter in our tale